Executive Summary: How Lost Profits Are Calculated

 The loss period usually runs from the start of the disruption through the point when operations should reasonably return to the but-for level.
 The end date depends on facts such as repair timelines, supply chain constraints, and customer recovery.

-Do courts allow estimated lost profits?
+Do courts allow estimated lost profits, or must they be exact?

-How does mitigation affect the calculation?
+How does mitigation affect a lost profits claim?

 Sources

-• Federal Rule of Evidence 702 (expert testimony reliability framework).
+- Federal Rule of Evidence 702 (expert testimony reliability framework)

-• AICPA — Statement on Standards for Forensic Services (SSFS No. 1).
+- AICPA – Statement on Standards for Forensic Services (SSFS No. 1)

-• AICPA — Statement on Standards for Valuation Services (VS Section 100 / SSVS).
+- AICPA – Statement on Standards for Valuation Services (VS Section 100 / SSVS)

-• International Glossary of Business Valuation Terms.
+- International Glossary of Business Valuation Terms.

 Contact the team at Joey Friedman CPA PA to discuss your lost profits damages needs.
+Our forensic accounting expert witness services include lost profits analysis, business interruption quantification, and expert testimony in Florida courts.

 Disclaimer: This article is for informational purposes only and does not constitute legal advice.
 Outcomes depend on specific facts and circumstances.